omotarita/cw2/README.md

 | '/users/settings/<*username*>' | Settings page (09) | **display_settings(username)** |
 | '/users/saved/<*username*>' | Saved Preferences (10) | **display_saved(username)** |

+Here is the complete MVC diagram, further demonstrating how the **models**, **views** and **controllers** work in tandem.
 ![Complete MVC Diagram](Application_Design/MVC_diagram.png)

 ### Relational database design

+Relational databases contain the multitude of datapoints for every entity interacting with an application.
+For this application, the entities are the users, the movies, the users' movie choices and their 'blends'.
+The data for each and every one of the interactions carried out in an app is documented in its relational database; as such, these systems are highly complex and incredibly confusing.
+Relational database design helps manage this complexity.
+By representing the relationships between entities in a relational database, developers are able to understand and automate how different datapoints affect each other, reducing the potential for error when data points change.

-Find below an ERD representing the logical design stage of the relational database design of this application.
+Find below an Entity Relationship Diagram (ERD) representing the logical design stage of the relational database design of this application.
 ![ER Diagram](Application_Design/ERD_diagram.png)

 <details>